Reno, Nevada: Geology

 Reno is just east of the Sierra Nevada, on the western edge of the Great Basin at an elevation of about 4400 ft above sea level.
 Numerous faults exist throughout the region.
 Most of these are normal (vertical motion) faults associated with the extension of the earth's lithosphere and the uplift of the various mountain ranges, including the Sierra Nevada.

-In February 2008, an earthquake swarm began to occur, lasting for several months, with the largest quake registering at magnitude 4.9, although some geologic estimates put it at 5.0.
+In February 2008, an earthquake swarm began to occur, lasting for several months.
+The largest event in the swarm was measured at magnitude 4.9 by the USGS; some seismic analyses suggested it may have approached magnitude 5.0.
 The earthquakes were centered on the Somersett community in western Reno near Mogul and Verdi.
 Many homes in these areas were damaged.

-The unique high desert geological features cause many to "describe Nevada as a rockhound's paradise .... access to millions of acres of government land" allows geologists, miners, and amateur rockhounds in Nevada "to hunt to your heart's content .... being able to find agate, opal, jasper, fossils, fluorescent minerals, obsidian, chalcedony, wonderstone, malachite, petrified wood, limb casts, and much more means paradise."
+Nevada's high desert geology and vast federal lands attract amateur rockhounders and mineral collectors, who commonly find agate, opal, jasper, petrified wood, and fluorescent minerals.

 Environmental considerations

 Reno Nevada and the Truckee Meadows south west of the Reno Tahoe International Airport has a large herd of mustang horses.
 These horses nurse and range around the runoff of Steamboat Creek.
 The mustang is a notable iconic image of the Nevada range land, which includes Reno.

 The Reno area is often subject to wildfires that cause property damage and sometimes loss of life.
 Roughly 80% of homes in the area have a risk of being impacted by wildfire.
 In August 1960, the Donner Ridge fire resulted in a loss of electricity to the city for four days.
 In November 2011, arcing from powerlines caused a fire in Caughlin in southwest Reno that destroyed 26 homes and killed one man.
 Just two months later, a fire in Washoe Drive sparked by fireplace ashes destroyed 29 homes and killed one woman.
 Around 10,000 residents were evacuated, and a state of emergency was declared.
 The fires came at the end of Reno's longest recorded dry spell.
 In September 2024, the Davis Fire burned heavily forested regions in Southwest Reno.
 Fourteen structures burned in the area, and twenty thousand people were evacuated.